Michigan State vs. Nebraska NCAA Football Odds, Plays and Insights | September 25, 2021

-The No. 20 Michigan State Spartans (3-0, 0-0 Big Ten) are 4-point favorites when they host the Nebraska Cornhuskers (2-2, 0-0 Big Ten) in a Big Ten matchup on Saturday, September 25, 2021 at Spartan Stadium.
-A total of 51.5 points has been set for this matchup.
+Big Ten rivals meet when the No. 20 Michigan State Spartans (3-0, 0-0 Big Ten) host the Nebraska Cornhuskers (2-2, 0-0 Big Ten) on Saturday, September 25, 2021 at Spartan Stadium.
+Michigan State is favored by 5 points.
+The game's over/under is set at 52.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.